Critical graphs without triangles: an optimum density construction: Avoiding more short odd cycles

+On the other hand if we delete all Type 1 edges from $\bar \mu_q(M)$, the result can be 2-colored, coloring $v_j$ with the parity of $j$ for $0\leq j\leq q$ and $z$ with the parity of $q-1$.
+Thus any odd cycle in $\bar \mu_q(M)$ includes an edge of $M$.
+Any cycle including an edge of $M$ and the vertex $z$ has length at least $2q+3$. \end{proof}

-Now to construct graphs $M_{k-1}^r$ from $\bar M_{k-1}$, we remove Type 2 edges one by one, discarding any forward vertices isolated by this process, until we cannot do so without allowing the result to be $(k-1)$-colored so that only $r-1$ colors appear at forward vertices.
+For any odd $\ell$ and odd cycle $C_s$ ($s> \ell$), Corollary \ref{c.cones} gives that whenever $\mu_{q}^{k-2}(C_s)$ is $k$-colored, all $k$ colors must appear at its forward vertices.
+Thus for $r\leq k$, and letting $q:=\frac{\ell-3}{2}$, we can now construct a graph $M_{k,r}^{\ell,s}$ from $\mu_{q}^{k-2}(C_s)$ by removing Type 3 edges one by one, discarding any forward vertices isolated by this process, until we cannot do so without allowing the result to be $k$-colored so that only $r-1$ colors appear at forward vertices.
 (This is the step where our argument is nonconstructive.)
-The result satisfies: \begin{observ} $M^r_{k-1}\sbs \bar M_{k-1}$ is a (connected) subgraph such that \begin{enumerate} \item $M^r_{k-1}$ can be $(k-1)$-colored so that just $r$ colors appear at forward vertices.
-Moreover, one of those $r$ colors can be required to appear (among forward vertices) at only a single vertex of our choosing. \item In any $(k-1)$-coloring of $M^r_{k-1}$, at least $r$ colors appear at forward vertices, \item If any edge is removed from $M^r_{k-1}$, the result can be $(k-1)$-colored so that at most $r-1$ colors appear at forward vertices. \end{enumerate} \end{observ} In spite of the fact that these are essentially the same properties enumerated for the sets $U^{k-1}_{k-i+1}$ in Lemma \ref{setcolor} (with the terminology \emph{active vertices} replaced with \emph{forward vertices}), the graphs $M^r_{k-1}$ will not take their place in our constructions in this section.
-Instead, we will use the $M^r_{k-1}$ (actually, their forward vertices) in place of the graphs $S_{k-r}$ in the construction of the analogue to the $U^{k-1}_{k-i+1}$ used here.
+The result satisfies: \begin{observ} $M_{k,r}^{\ell,s}$ is a (connected) graph such that \begin{enumerate} \item $M_{k,r}^{\ell,s}$ can be $k$-colored so that just $r$ colors appear at forward vertices.
+Moreover, one of those $r$ colors can be required to appear (among forward vertices) at only a single vertex of our choosing. \item In any $k$-coloring of $M_{k,r}^{\ell,s}$, at least $r$ colors appear at forward vertices, \item If any edge is removed from $M_{k,r}^{\ell,s}$, the result can be $k$-colored so that at most $r-1$ colors appear at forward vertices. \end{enumerate} \end{observ} \begin{proof} Parts \ref{p.atleastr} and \ref{p.atmostr} are immediate from the definition.
+For Part 1, note that by definition, if we remove any Type 3 edge $\{v_q,u_{q-1}\}$ (where $v,u\in \mu^{k-3}_q(C_s)$), the result can be $k$-colored so that only $r-1$ colors appear at forward vertices.
+Thus, it suffices to show that we can replace the edge and give a $k$-coloring which is identical at the forward vertices except for using a new color at $v_q$.
+This follows from the fact that there is always a vertex (nonadjacent to $v_q$) whose neighborhood is a superset of the neighborhood of $v_q$, whose color can thus be used at $v_q$: if $q=1$ then $v$ is such a vertex; otherwise, $v_{q-2}$ is such a vertex.
+Finally, note that the vertex $v_q$ can be chosen arbitrarily among the forward vertices. \end{proof}

+In spite of the fact that these are essentially the same properties enumerated for the sets $U^{k-1}_{k-i+1}$ in Lemma \ref{setcolor} (with the terminology \emph{active vertices} replaced with \emph{forward vertices}), the graphs $M_{k,r}^{\ell,s}$ will not take their place in our constructions in this section.
+Instead, we will use the $M_{k,r}^{\ell,s}$ (actually, their forward vertices) in place of the graphs $S_{k-r}$ in the construction of the analogue to the $U^{k-1}_{k-i+1}$ used here.
 Let us now make this precise.